PolyMathOrg/PolyMath/README.md

 We have **806** green tests !
 At the moment, all the development happens in the master branch (we are using trunk-based development).

 PolyMath is a Pharo project, similar to existing scientific libraries like NumPy, SciPy for Python or SciRuby for Ruby.
-PPolyMath already provides the following basic functionalities:
+PolyMath already provides the following basic functionalities:
 - complex and quaternions extensions,
 - random number generators,
 - fuzzy algorithms,